 Varieties of Cinnamon

 The spice more correctly known as cinnamon is harvested from the inner bark of the Cinnamomum verum tree.
-It is also known as 'Ceylon cinnamon,' a reference to its native country of Sri Lanka (which was formerly known as Ceylon).
-Today, Ceylon cinnamon is commonly grown in Sri Lanka, India (particularly in the southern state of Kerala), Bangladesh, Brazil, Vietnam, and Madagascar, amongst other countries.
+It is also known as Ceylon cinnamon, a reference to its native country of Sri Lanka (which was formerly known as Ceylon).
+It is commonly grown in Sri Lanka, India (particularly in the southern state of Kerala), Bangladesh, Brazil, Vietnam, and Madagascar, and other countries.
 Ceylon cinnamon has a delicate, nuanced flavor that works well in sweet and savory foods and drinks.
 It has a paler color than cassia and is comprised of many thin layers of bark rather than a single coiled strip of bark.
 True cinnamon is soft enough to be ground in a (clean) coffee grinder.

 Other varieties of cinnamon include Cinnamomum aromaticum (a close relative of Ceylon cinnamon, Saigon cinnamon (also known as Vietnamese cinnamon or Cinnamon loureiroi), camphor laurel (Cinnamon camphora), malabathrum (Cinnamon tamala) and Indonesian cinnamon (Cinnamon burmannii).